kaiwood/vscode-indentation-level-movement/README.md

 ### 0.3.0

-Scroll to cursor if movies out of the viewport
+Scroll to cursor if it moves out of the viewport

 ### 0.2.0